-The Master of Arts in English with emphasis in Rhetoric and Composition is a program that offers theory and fundamental knowledge in professional writing with an application in various work and research settings.
-The program provides students with a foundation in Rhetoric and Writing Studies so that students can apply ethical and rhetorical approaches to research, compose and analyze multimodal texts, and explore pedagogical praxis in learning environments.
+The Master of Arts in English with emphasis in Rhetoric and Composition offers theory and fundamental knowledge in professional writing with an application in various work and research settings.
+The program provides students with a foundation in rhetoric and writing studies so they can apply ethical and rhetorical approaches to research, compose and analyze multimodal texts, and explore pedagogical praxis in learning environments.
 Students in our program examine how writing functions (in digital, social, historical, and other environments) in the world to make meaning and implement change.
-Our program is offered fully online and in-person to prepare students to work as writing specialists within industry and/or nonprofit, teach in college environments, enter a Ph.D.
-Program, or meet other unique professional goals.
+Our program is offered both fully online and in person to prepare students to work as writing specialists within industry and/or nonprofit settings, teach in college environments, pursue Ph.D. studies, or meet other professional goals.

 Upon completion of this program, students receive a Master of Arts in English.
-Their transcript will show both Master of Arts in English and Rhetoric and Composition track.
+Their transcripts will show both Master of Arts in English and Rhetoric and Composition track.

-Each student must complete at least 33 credit hours, including 15 credit hours of required courses, 15 credit hours of elective courses, and 3 hours of thesis or non-thesis hours.
-The program requires students complete a thesis or non-thesis project approved by the graduate faculty that contributes to some aspect of rhetorical, writing, and/or literacy studies.
+Each student must complete at least 33 credit hours, including 9 credit hours of required courses, 21 credit hours of elective courses, and 3 hours of thesis or non-thesis hours.
+The program requires students to complete a thesis project approved by the graduate faculty that contributes to some aspect of rhetorical, writing, and/or literacy studies or to complete a capstone course.

 Total Credit Hours Required: 33 Credit Hours Minimum beyond the Bachelor's Degree